Wodan58/joy1/doc/JOYimplJOY.md

 Existing changes
 ================

-Some existing functionality has been guarded with defines, because they are open for discussion.
+Some existing functionality has been guarded with defines.

 USE_SHELL_ESCAPE
 ----------------